Proofreading

 Paragraph Unity and Flow

-- Check paragraph unity: that each paragraph has supporting sentences which are clearly related to the topic sentence.
+• Check paragraph unityA sense of focus and coherence in a paragraph achieved when every sentence in the paragraph is related to the topic.: that each paragraph has supporting sentences which are clearly related to the topic sentence.

 Technology

-- Technology: Use AI.
-If you use ChatGPT (and why wouldn't you?) make sure you also check the results yourself.
+• Technology: If you use AI make sure you also check the results yourself.
 It is not foolproof and it may make "corrections" which are not in fact correct or it may change the meaning of your sentence or paragraph.